spacewink9/Spxing-Ai-/ReadMe.md

 If you encounter any issues or have questions, please refer to the TROUBLESHOOTING.md file for common problems and solutions.
 If your issue persists, feel free to open an issue in the GitHub repository.

-## License

-The Spxing AI project is licensed under the MIT License.

 ## Upcoming Updates and Future Ideas